-SCSK recognizes that a high level of management transparency is an important component of corporate
+SCSK recognizes that a high level of management transparency is an important component of corporate governance.

-Breakdown of Base Compensation and Performance-Linked Compensation in Officer Compensation governance.
 Also, as a measure to ensure this transparency, the company has established the following system for the disclosure of corporate information.
 Through this system, we work to disclose information in a timely, appropriate, and fair manner.